 On the third and fourth days, the fine details are hand painted on to each ornament in layers and painters must wait for each layer to dry before applying a next one.
 Some of the ornaments may be decorated with custom feathers, crystals and beads, all of which are sourced from the finest European manufacturers.
 It is a slow process but it is worth the wait – the small touches that create the charming variations in each ornament ensure no two ornaments are ever exactly alike and this adds to the uniqueness of your special keepsake.

 On the fifth and final day, ornaments are inspected to ensure the highest standards and a silver or gold topper crown is put in place.
-The ornament is then carefully individually wrapped in a protective tissue paper for shipping to our storage facilities in Dubai, Singapore and South Africa.
+The ornament is then carefully individually wrapped in a protective tissue paper and shipped out to its new home.